 Central Air Conditioners

-The components that make up central air conditioning units are made from metal such as aluminum or stainless steel because they are strong, durable and are able to dissipate heat well.
-Air conditioner manufacturers fabricate air conditioners in varying sizes; units range from the size of an average moving box to the space of a walk-in closet.
-For residential buildings, the unit is usually placed beside the structure; for industrial or commercial systems the units are on top of the roof.
+The components that make up central air conditioning units are made from metal such as aluminum or stainless steel because these materials are strong, durable, and able to dissipate heat well.
+Air conditioner manufacturers fabricate air conditioners in varying sizes.
+Units range from the size of an average moving box to the space of a walk-in closet.
+For residential buildings, the unit is usually placed beside the structure.
+For industrial or commercial systems, the units are on top of the roof.

 Central air conditioning units have a thermostat that senses the current air temperature and when it reaches a predetermined temperature, the unit turns on until the thermostat measures the air temperature at a lower level.
 Air conditioning units use a chemical called a refrigerant that can change quickly from a gas to a liquid.
 Freon is the most commonly used refrigerant.
 This chemical is contained inside coils within the body of the main unit.
 The compressor causes the refrigerant to change from a cool gas to a hot gas under pressure.
 As the gas runs through the coils, it condenses into a liquid as the heat dissipates.
 It is forced through the small opening of the expansion valve, which helps it evaporate back into a cold low-pressure gas.
 This gas runs through the coils to absorb heat from the air, cooling the space.
 Central A/C is more efficient than some other models, such as a window mounted unit.
 It is able to cool the whole house.
 It is easy to install because it can use the same duct system that the furnace uses.
 Other air conditioning systems include portable air conditioners, split air, industrial, ductless, or commercial.